Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity by Kim Scott

 - What are you not working on that you want to?

-- How do you feel about the priorities of the teams you are dependent on?
+- How do you feel about the priorities of the teams you depend on?

 - In the last week, when would you have preferred that I be more or less involved with your work?